 Another great feature of the Scorpion II is the battery bank feature.
 This allows you to recharge your mobile devices by connecting them to the radio with a USB cord.
 By clicking a button on the side of the radio and cranking the radio for 10 to 15 minutes, you can completely charge your mobile devices.
 While you might break a sweat using the hand crank for that long, this is a great bonus if you find yourself in an emergency and need a phone.
 If your arm gets tired, you can always let the solar panel charge up your phone, though this takes a lot longer.

-One of the best features of the Scorpion II is the reception quality.
-In our tests, it scored 95 percent in AM reception, FM reception and backcountry reception.
-It also scored 95 percent with audio quality.
+One of the best features of the Scorpion II is its reception quality.
+In our tests, it received an A-minus in AM reception, FM reception and backcountry reception.
+It also received an A-minus for audio quality.
 The results were surprising because of its small stature.
-Most of the smaller radios struggled with reception when we weren't holding them, but the Scorpion II consistently received clear stations without the aid of a human antenna.
+Most of the smaller radios we reviewed struggled with reception when we weren't holding them, but the Scorpion II consistently received clear stations without the aid of a human antenna.